prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

 The system must transform one or more information inputs into one or more information outputs to achieve one or more stated objectives.

+The system should strive to demonstrate a unique set of functionality which differentiates it in some significant way from other potential student submissions.
+If building upon one of the project examples, the system should also strive to differentiate itself from the example and/or add upon it in a significant way.

 The system must perform its functions using software written in Python.
 The software's source code must meet the repository requirements below.

 ### Repository Requirements